-Since schools are putting so much emphasis on standardized tests and higher academic standards, kids are better off in after-school programs that focus on academic skills

-They are concerned their child will fall behind on academics during the summer children are better off in after-school programs that focus on academic skills rather than ones that focus on other things.
+Since schools are putting so much emphasis on standardized tests and higher academic standards, kids are better off in after-school programs that focus on academic skills children are better off in after-school programs that focus on academic skills rather than ones that focus on other things.
 Finally, by margins of almost 2 to 1, they are more likely to be concerned that their child will fall behind on academics during the summer.